gitbls/sdm/Docs/Plugins.md

 All files that you provide to sdm, whether on the command line or in arguments to a plugin, must use full paths.
 For instance, to use a file in your home directory, don't use `file` or `~/file`, use `/home/<mylogin>/file`.
 Relative file paths may not work because the current directory in which any sdm function is running may change.

+NOTE: An argument can only be used once per plugin invocation.
+This is not a problem with most plugins, but you might find a use for multiple uses in some plugins, such as bootconfig.
+This is discussed in the <a href="#bootconfig">`bootconfig` plugin</a>.

 ## Burn Plugins